What It’s Like to Be an Illustrator Ahead of Expozine

-Jenkins collaborated with her friend Sasha Howard, a poet, to create a zine entitled “Memos.”
-She made the drawings and Howard wrote the words.
+Jenkins collaborated with her friend Sasha Tate-Howarth, a poet, to create a zine entitled “Memos.”
+She made the drawings and Tate-Howarth wrote the words.
 They viewed the individual nature of their work as being complementary.

 The cover of “Memos” looks like a moving mass of wavy, crystallized ocean.
 Jenkins explained that rubbing salt into the ink created a dimensional texture.
 She likes to try different things and said her most recent drawings are line heavy, using a combination of pen and pencil.

 “I don’t like making comics where I’ve written something and then have to have an image to illustrate it.
 I’m much more interested in how those things fit into being one thing, and how they create gaps or connections that I wouldn’t find otherwise just working in one medium or the other,” Jenkins said.